 Bass fishing often is all about rigging: Texas Rig, Carolina Rig, Wacky Rig, Ned Rig, and more.
-But when I first saw VMC’s new “Tokyo Rig” in 2018, I admit to being somewhat dubious.
+But when I first saw VMC’s new “Tokyo Rig”, I admit to being somewhat dubious.
 I wasn’t sure how it would work, as it differed substantially from the rigs we regularly use for bass.
 But once I started fishing it, the Tokyo Rig quickly became my go-to presentation in various situations.
 Its unique feature is that the weight hangs on a wire below the hook.

 I found it a very effective summertime approach for fishing dense vegetation for the big largemouth bass that live there during the warm months.
 With the jointed Tokyo Rig, the sinker slips more easily through grass or slop than the heavy jigs or Texas Rigs with a big sinker we’ve used to punch through the canopy in the past.
 The Tokyo Rig is not only easier and requires less weight, but it hooks bass better and reduces the number of lost fish.
 When a bass bites a big sinker or jig, it sometimes clamps its jaws on the weight, or else you may pop the fish’s mouth open on a hookset.
 With the sinker hanging below, there’s no such problem.
 The offset-shank, wide-gap that comes with it can hold all sorts of softbaits, so it’s versatile.
 Two favorites are a Craw Tube and a Big Bite Baits Fighting Frog.